International airports in Israel. Israel airports for international flights

 • Ural Airlines.

 Almost the only way to get from Russia to Israel is to use air travel.
-It is better to leave the route by car for the most risky travelers who are not afraid civil war in neighboring Syria.
+The journey by car is best left to the most adventurous travelers who are not afraid civil war in neighboring Syria.

-There is also no sea freight between Israel and Russia.
-So the first thing that will meet Russian tourist in this Middle Eastern country - local airport.
+Sea transportation between Israel and Russia is also not carried out.
+So the first thing you meet Russian tourist in this Middle Eastern country - local airport.

 Israel airports on the map

-Despite the small size of the country, Israel has a developed airport network.
+Despite the small size of the country, Israel has a developed network of airports.

-State airports carry out both domestic flights and international transportation.
+State airports provide both domestic flights and international transport.

 How many airports are there in the country?